GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

     <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/assembly/verkko_process_contigs.png?raw=true" width="550"/>
 </p>

-Maternal and paternal contigs for the entire assembly are then put into one diploid fasta as well as two haploid fastas.
+Maternal and paternal contigs for the entire assembly are then put into one diploid FASTA as well as two haploid FASTAs.

 !!! info "How does Hi-C phasing work?"